Kwapee/printf/README.md

 %R - prints string in ROT13 encoding
 %p - print pointer addresses
 ' ' - print a space
-- modifier for unsigned conversions
+-: modifier for unsigned conversions
++: prints a plus sign in front of the number

+.SH Installation
+.PP
-+: prints a plus sign in front of the number Installation you can clone this repository and use the function on your local machine.
+you can clone this repository and use the function on your local machine.

 git clone https://github.com/Kwapee/printf.git

-Adding man_3_prinf to you mandb
+.SH Adding man_3_prinf to you mandb
+.PP
 To add the man_3_prinf page to your mandb run this script

 sudo ./install

-Usage
+.SH Usage
+.PP
-include the main.h header file on the function for using _printf().
++ include the main.h header file on the function for using _printf().
-All the files are to be compiled on Ubuntu 14.04 LTS Compile your code with `gcc -Wall -Werror -Wextra -pedantic *.c`
++ All the files are to be compiled on Ubuntu 20.04 LTS

+# Compile your code with 'gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c'

 #include <stdio.h>
 #include "main.h"